tgstation/tgstation/.github/CONTRIBUTING.md

 Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.

-### Startup/runtime tradeoffs with lists and the "hidden" Init proc
+### Startup/Runtime tradeoffs with lists and the "hidden" init proc
 First, read the comments in [this BYOND thread](http://www.byond.com/forum/?post=2086980&page=2#comment19776775), starting where the link takes you.

 There are two key points here:

-1) Defining a list in the variable's definition calls a hidden proc - Init.
+1) Defining a list in the variable's definition calls a hidden proc - init.
 If you have to define a list at startup, do so in New() (or preferably Initialize()) and avoid the overhead of a second call (Init() and then New())

-2) It also offsets list creation overhead to the point where the list is actually required and takes up all the processing power that it needs, even if the list itself would never be used!
+2) It also consumes more memory to the point where the list is actually required, even if the object in question may never use it!

 Remember: although this tradeoff makes sense in many cases, it doesn't cover them all.
 Think carefully about your addition before deciding if you need to use it.